 Punica granatum, or the pomegranate tree, can be a lovely addition to your collection.
 This tree is best known for its bright red fruit, which is quite distinctive; the seeds (technically an aril) burst with a juice that has a strong and unique taste and is filled with antioxidants that may produce significant health benefits.
 The flowers are also stunning and last for months.

+The pomegranate tree is fairly small—its dwarf varieties grow as low as two feet high—and can flourish in pots, making it a good option for container gardeners.
 Though the tree is not particularly difficult to cultivate in a container, it does require regular care in its early years: if you choose to grow it from infancy, be prepared to prune and trim it fairly often.

-However, newly planted trees need lots of water to develop.
-Depending on the size of your pot, the denseness of your soil, heat and wind, your pomegranate may need to be watered frequently--even daily or even twice a day during the heat of summer.
+Once fully mature, pomegranates are fairly drought-tolerant.
+Newly planted trees need lots of water to develop.
+Depending on the size of your pot, the denseness of your soil, heat, and wind, your pomegranate may need to be watered frequently—even daily or even twice a day during the heat of summer.
 While they don't want to sit in water, try to keep the soil damp, not wet.

 Taking care of your tree through regular pruning is extraordinarily important, especially in the first two to three years.
 Young pomegranate trees produce lots of shoots from the base: only allow a few of them to grow in the shape you want and prune the rest back.
 There will also be suckers that need to be pruned, and you should get rid of dead branches in the spring.

 Once you’ve shaped your tree into your desired form over the first two or three years of its life it won’t need to be pruned as much, though periodically removing dead material from the tree is still a good idea.